By: Savvy Pre-Med Staff

 For this situation, consider what the cause of the depression could be, and what types of family and social pressures your friend might be facing.
 Ask if anything else is pushing them away from seeking help?
 A bad past experience?
 Stigma?

 The more you explore what’s unsaid, the more insightful your answers will sound.
-Plus it will help you take up some time in your three-minute response.
+Plus it will help you take up some time in your responses.

 Another tip for responding with your plan of Action is to use use if/then conditional statements.
 For example: